 Instead, it’s usually a combination of causes like childhood trauma, early exposure to drugs, heredity, and development.
 Addiction can also cause a number of issues from legal troubles to medical issues.

 Because addiction is so complex, treatment is highly personalized.
-For treatment to be effective, no two addiction treatment plans should be identical.
+For treatment to be effective, no two treatment plans should be identical.

 Learn more about alcohol and drug addiction and how it can be effectively treated.

 What Is Drug Addiction?